Personnel records shed light on four Minneapolis police officers charged in George Floyd's death

-Chauvin’s military background is among the details in a cache of personnel records the Minneapolis Police Department released late Tuesday.
+Chauvin's military background is among the details in a cache of personnel records released by the Minneapolis Police Department late Tuesday.

-Chauvin’s work record includes two periods of active service in the U.S. Army.
-From Sept.
-1996 to Feb.
-1997 he was stationed in Rochester, Minn. with a job in military police.
-He served again from Sept.
-1999 to May, 2000 in military police, at Hohenfels, Germany.
+Chauvin's work record includes two periods of active service in the U.S. Army.
+From September 1996 to February 1997 he was stationed in Rochester with a job in military police.
+He served again from September 1999 to May 2000 in military police, at Hohenfels, Germany.
 He described his job duties as including criminal investigations, traffic enforcement and proactive patrol.

-The file also shows a positive side to Chauvin’s work.
-It includes two letters from women commending him on his handling of domestic violence calls in 2008 and 2013.
+The file also includes two letters from women commending him on his handling of domestic violence calls in 2008 and 2013.

 Chauvin received a Medal of Commendation in 2008 for disarming a man outside the El Nuevo Rodeo club on E. Lake Street while working security off-duty in his uniform.